 Your right to access your information

-The Data Protection Act allows individuals to find out what information is held about themselves on computer and some paper records.
-This is known as the right of subject access.
+Data Protection legislation allows individuals to find out what information is held about themselves on computer and some paper records.
+This is known as the right of subject access or "Subject Access Request".

 You can request copies of information held on you from Cannock Chase Council.